goschtl/zope/zopetoolkit/doc/source/about/concepts.rst

     expand on Zope technology.

 Plone
-    a CMS based on Zope 2 and the CMF that is a major consumer of Zope Toolkit technology.
+    a CMS based on Zope 2 and the CMF.

 Zope Toolkit
     the collection of Zope Toolkit core libraries.
 Shouldn't include the ZMI